 What is a leisure battery?

-A leisure battery is a deep cycle battery which is designed to provide a low current for long periods of time.
+A leisure battery is a deep-cycling battery which is designed to provide a low current for long periods – these are sometimes also referred to as secondary or auxiliary batteries.
+Leisure batteries can discharge a greater amount of their capacity without being damaged, and can be recharged if needed.

 They can be used for different purposes, but are popular for powering certain appliances in caravans and motorhomes when they’re stationary and not hooked up to mains electricity.